ClarityNLP/ClarityNLP/docs/api_reference/nlpql/documentset.rst

 =====================  ================  ===============================================================
 report_types           List[str]         List of report types.
 Corresponds to `report_types` in Solr. report_tags            List[str]         List of report tags.
-Report tags mapped to document ontology. filter_query           str               Use single quote (') to quote.
+Report tags mapped to document ontology. source                 str OR List[str]  List of sources to map to.
+Use array of strings or string, separated by commas. filter_query           str               Use single quote (') to quote.
 Corresponds to Solr `fq` parameter.
 See `here <https://lucene.apache.org/solr/guide/7_4/common-query-parameters.html#fq-filter-query-parameter>`_.* query                  str               Use single quote (') to quote.
 Corresponds to Solr `q` parameter.
 See `here <https://lucene.apache.org/solr/guide/7_4/the-standard-query-parser.html#the-standard-query-parser>`_.*
 =====================  ================  ===============================================================